 Latest GMAT Focus Edition 2025 Overview

-GMAT Focus Edition 2025 is a compact, 2 hour 15 minute exam that measures analytical thinking and reasoning across three focused sections.
+GMAT Focus Edition 2025 is a compact, 2-hour 15-minute exam that measures analytical thinking and reasoning across three focused sections.
 It uses a short, purposeful format so candidates can show their skills without a long testing day.

 GMAT Pre-Test Day Preparation